DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/test-organization.md

 ### Test Hooks

-Test hooks run before a test starts and after it finishes.
+Test hooks run before a test starts and after it is completed.
 If a test runs in several browsers, test hooks are executed in each browser.

 When test hooks run, the tested webpage is already loaded, and you can use [test actions](interact-with-the-page.md) and other test run API inside test hooks.